European History - From Prehistory To 19TH Century

 Europe.
 These empires were composed of different areas in Europe and other

 continents.
-The unification of Italy and Germany led to the formation of Italian colonial Empire and German colonial Empire.
+The unification of Italy and Germany led to the formation of the Italian colonial Empire and the German colonial Empire.
 The other

-Empire (largest empire in history so far), French colonial Empire, Russian Empire and Dutch Empire.
-The formation of these empires was the basic cause of two devastating wars of 20th Century, World War I and World War
+Empire (the largest empire in history), the French Colonial Empire, the Russian Empire, and the Dutch Empire.
+The formation of these empires was the basic cause of two devastating wars of the 20th Century, World War I and World War

 II.